ZenWave360/karate-ide/README.md

 # Karate IDE

-> After one year of development **KarateIDE reaches Version 1.0.0**.
+> After one year **KarateIDE have reached Version 1.0.0**.
 > The best user experience for KarateDSL, by far!!
-> But don't take our word and see by yourself.

 KarateIDE is:

-- A REST Client: that uses [KarateDSL](https://github.com/karatelabs/karate) tests to explore your API, import/export from cURL generate tests and mocks from OpenAPI.
+- A **REST Client** that uses [KarateDSL](https://github.com/karatelabs/karate) tests to explore your API, import/export from cURL generate tests and mocks from OpenAPI.
-- OpenAPI Generator:
+- **OpenAPI Generator** that generates:
-  - Karate Tests: you can immediately run, with validation, inline payload examples and scenario outlines for each response code of your API.
+  - **Karate Tests** you can immediately run, with validation, inline payload examples and scenario outlines for each response code of your API.
-  - Stateful Mocks: that combine OpenAPI schemas validation and examples to load mock datasets.
+  - **Stateful Mocks**: combining OpenAPI schemas for validation and examples to load mock datasets.
-  - Mock Validation Tests: simpler tests to validate your mocks.
+  - **Mock Validation Tests**: simpler tests to validate your mocks.
-  - Business Flow Tests: you can even generate tests that spans multiple API calls reusing generated karate tests
+  - **Business Flow Tests**: you can even generate tests that spans multiple API calls reusing generated karate tests

-KarateIDE is the best user experience for KarateDSL and contract testing...
-By far!!
+KarateIDE is by far the best user experience for KarateDSL and Contract Testing!!

-Checkout https://github.com/ZenWave360/karate-openapi-petstore.git for a complete example with auto-generated tests, mocks and business flow tests.
+Checkout https://github.com/ZenWave360/karate-openapi-petstore.git for a complete example with auto-generated tests, mocks, business flow tests and JUnit tests.

 <!-- TOC -->